cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-jailbreak-detection.md

 	- Enable `Custom Tweak Configuration` if you are using Choicy alongside another bypass method.
 	- Make sure `Allow` is selected
 	- If you're using another bypass alongside, then enable the bypass you're using - for Liberty Lite this would be `zzzzzLiberty`, or `!ABypass2` for A-Bypass.
-1. If you are not using another bypass along side Choicy or using Snapchat, then toggle `Disable Tweak Injection`
+1. If you are not using another bypass alongside Choicy or using Snapchat, then toggle `Disable Tweak Injection`
 1. Repeat this for every app you've selected to use with your bypass tweak.

-## A-Bypass (Rootful Only)
+## A-Bypass

 ::: tip

-According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as <router-link to="/installing-chimera">Chimera</router-link>, <router-link to="installing-odyssey">Odyssey</router-link>, <router-link to="/installing-odysseyra1n">odysseyra1n</router-link>, and <router-link to="/installing-taurine">Taurine</router-link>.
+According to the tweak's author, A-Bypass works better on libhooker-based jailbreaks, such as <router-link to="/installing-chimera">Chimera</router-link>, <router-link to="/installing-odyssey">Odyssey</router-link>, <router-link to="/installing-odysseyra1n">odysseyra1n</router-link>, and <router-link to="/installing-taurine">Taurine</router-link>.
 It still works on Substrate/Substitute-based jailbreaks, such as checkra1n and unc0ver, however.

 :::